Red Line (Mumbai Metro): Line 7

 On 14 March 2017, the Mumbai High Court temporarily stayed all construction activities at Metro 7's casting yard in Bandra Reclamation.
-The Court was hearing a PIL filed by Mohammed Furqan Ali Mohammed Qureshi who alleged that the site of the casting yard had been reserved by the Brihanmumbai Municipal Corporation (BMC) for use as a Sunni Muslim cemetery.
+The Court was hearing a PIL filed by Mohammed Furqan Ali Mohammed Qureshi, who alleged that the site of the casting yard had been reserved by the Brihanmumbai Municipal Corporation (BMC) for use as a Sunni Muslim cemetery.
 Piling work in Kandivli resulted in a gas pipeline bursting on 29 March 2017.
 The damage to the Mahanagar Gas pipeline resulted in temporary disruptions in the supply of CNG to Kandivli, Borivli, Dahisar, Mira Road and Bhayander.
 Mahanagar Gas began repairing the pipeline on the evening of 31 March, and completed the work by the following evening.
 The BMC accused Nagarjuna Construction Company of illegally operating an unlicensed concrete ready mix plant at its casting yard in April 2017.

 The MMRDA announced that construction of viaducts would begin in April 2017.
 The agency had completed construction of piers on several sections of the corridor, and the viaducts will be built at locations where pier caps have been built.
-The first viaduct was constructed in the section between JVLR to Mahanand.
+The first viaduct was constructed in the section between JVLR and Mahanand.
 Construction of all pier caps along the corridor will be completed by the end of 2017.
 The first U-girder, the concrete structure on which metro tracks are laid, was launched near Pathanwadi Junction in Malad on 2 May 2017.
 In total, Metro 7 required 1,400 U-girders.
 Work on erecting the U-girders, as well as disposal and dumping of muck generated from underground work was done only between 11:30 pm and 6:00 am.
 During this period, multi-axle trailers transported U-girders weighing 170 tonne from the casting yard in Bandra to the location where it is to be erected.
-The trailer had to move slowly to avoid causing imbalance to the heavy load which can result in toppling, and took roughly two hours to complete the journey.
+The trailer had to move slowly to avoid causing imbalance to the heavy load, which can result in toppling, and took roughly two hours to complete the journey.
 Lifting the girder and attaching it to the pier caps was also a difficult process and was carried out at night time.
 Traffic diversions were placed around the launching site to reduce the possibility of accidents.
 Officials erected an average of two girders every day.